alma-oss/fkafka-application/README.md

 ### Environment computed expression
 It allows you to parse .env files and get other environment variables to use in you application workflow.

-Environment computed expression returns `ConfigurationParts<'Event>` so you can `merge` it to the Kafka Application.
+Environment computed expression returns `Configuration<'Event>` so you can `merge` it to the Kafka Application.

 | Function | Arguments | --- |
 | --- | --- | --- |